openmrs/openmrs-module-rowperpatientreports/README.md

 openmrs-module-rowperpatientreports
 ===================================

-Reporting module primary used by PIH for creating row-per-patient reports
+Reporting module primary used by PIH in Rwanda for creating row-per-patient reports